jasonmimick/puppet-exercise/README.md

 1. Describe the most difficult/painful hurdle you had to overcome in implementing your solution.

   The most difficult part was deciding on whether to install nginx from prebuilt binaries or build from source.
-I opted to build from source, since using the various package managers would make it more difficult to control where things install and would also require lots of checking to see what kind of a system the tool is running on (Debian/Red Hat/etc).
+I opted to build from source, since using the various package managers would make it more difficult to control where things install and require lots of checking to see what kind of a system the tool is running on (Debian/Red Hat/etc).
-This choice does mean there are dependecies on development tools (gcc, make, etc).
-To address this the script checks for such dependencies and reports if they are not found.
+This choice means there are dependecies on development tools such as gcc, make, etc. The solution checks for these dependencies and reports if they are not found.

 2. Describe which puppet related concept you think is the hardest for new users to grasp.

-  I would imaging that new users could have some difficulty in applying the abstract notion of a Resource across the many kinds of things on a system, such as services, users, files, etc. They would be quite used to thinking of these as very different things.
+  I would imagine that new users could have some difficulty in applying the abstract notion of a "Resource" across many kinds of objects on a system, such as services, users, files, etc. Many users would be accustomed to thinking of these objects as quite different.
 The good news, is that once past this fundamental hurdle the rest of the concepts should fall into place quite easliy.

 3. Where did you go to find information to help you in the build process?